element451/element451-docs/WebDataAPI/export.md

 This API allows you to export data from Element451 system.

 ## Export
-### Parameters
+### General Parameters
-- "template" => "mixed"
+- "template" => (optional) "mixed" default:user-elementid
 The template can be passed inline in the request body itself or if there's an existing template on the system a guid can be passed.

+  - "columns" => (required) "array"
-  - "columns" list of properties to be exported for each row.
+  list of properties to be exported for each row.

-    - "field" (required)
+    - "field" => (required) "string"
     Friendly name of the field to be exported.
-    - "mode" (required)
+    - "mode" => (required) "string"
     .
-    - "slug"
+    - "slug" => (optional) "string"
     Slug of the referenced Mapping.
-    - "transformations"
+    - "transformations" => (optional) "array"
     Any transformation to be applied on the value.
-    - "validations"
+    - "validations" => (optional) "array"
     Any validation to be applied to the value.
-    - "empty"
+    - "empty" => (optional) "mixed"
     Action to do when the value is empty.

-- "users"
-List of users to export.
-Limited to 50 users per request.

-- "options"
+- "options" => (optional) "object"
 Configurable options for the export task.

-  - "column_key" (default: field) can also take the value of "slug" and it will affect the resulting json object keys for each row.
+  - "column_key" (default:field) can also take the value of "slug" and it will affect the resulting json object keys for each row.
 When using "slug" given none slug columns will not have a key.

   - "unwind.root" Any entity you want to use for unwinding user rows.
 If you are exporting repeaters using root mappings, don't use this option.

+### User List Mode Parameters
+- "users" => (optional if using segment mode) "array"
+List of users to export.
+Limited to 50 users per request.

+### Segment Mode Parameters
+- "segment" => (optional if using user list mode) "object"
+The segment can be passed as a raw inline segment in the request body itself or if there's an existing segment on the system a guid can be passed.

+- "per_page" => (optional) "integer" default:50
+How many users information you want to retrieve for a single request.
+Cannot be more than the default value.

+- "last_id" => (optional) "string" default:null
+Is used to access next pages in the result set, for first page it must be NULL or not specified, on each page received you will get under “meta.next_last_id” the value you need to specify to pull the next page.
+You will find the last page when there are no rows in page content or “meta.next_last_id” value is empty in response.

-### Request example (basic, using slugs as keys)
+### Request example [user list] basic, using slugs as keys
 ```
 Request:
 POST https://{{client}}.{{api}}/v2/users/export